-We are very excited as work is well on the way to completing the extension to our conservation building which will more than double the buildings’ storage capacity.
+We have now completed the extension to our conservation building which has more than doubled the buildings’ storage capacity.
 This building sits at the rear of the museum and houses that part of our collection and records which are not on public view.
 This is the working and storage area of our museum where volunteers index, catalogue and care for our collection.
 These resources are accessed for carrying out family research and for new exhibitions.
 As well as the extra storage space our volunteers will appreciate working in less cramped conditions.

 The extension incorporates a bathroom for staff.